EdgarQuinones/Evolved-Time/README.md

 ## The mathematical algorithm

-Each assignment will receive number.
-The **higher the number, the higher on the list**.
-If 2 tasks have the same number, the newer task will be under:
+Each assignment will receive a "score".
+The higher the number, the higher on the list.
+If 2 tasks have the same number, the older task will be preferred:

 ### (d * 1.5t) / p

-Its not some special formula, we are just mutiplying the values for difficulty *d* and time commitment *t*, and then dividing them by personal interest *p*.
+Difficulty 'd' is multiplied by time commitment 't', which is already multipled by 1.5, and all of that is divded by the personal interest 'p'.

+The goal with this formula is to have the most borning/busiest tasks completed first, and the most enyoable tasks completed at the end of the day.
+This is what has worked best for me and I hope it can help other people be more productive.